Lugano: Pre-history

 The shores of Lake Lugano have been inhabited since the Stone Age.
-Within the modern city limits (Breganzona, Castagnola, Davesco and Gandria) a number of ground stones or quern-stones have been found.
+Within the modern city limits (Breganzona, Castagnola, Davesco and Gandria) several ground stones or quern-stones have been found.
 In the area surrounding Lugano, items from the Copper Age and the Iron Age have been found.
 There are Etruscan monuments at Davesco-Soragno (5th to 2nd century BC), Pregassona (3rd to 2nd century BC), and Viganello (3rd to 2nd century BC).
-Graves with jewelry and household items have been found in Aldesago, Davesco, Pazzallo and Pregassona along with Celtic money in Viganello.
+Graves with jewellery and household items have been found in Aldesago, Davesco, Pazzallo and Pregassona along with Celtic money in Viganello.

 The region around Lake Lugano was settled by the Romans by the 1st century BC.
 There was an important Roman town north of Lugano at Bioggio.
 There are fewer traces of the Romans in Lugano, but several inscriptions, graves and coins indicate that some Romans lived in what would become Lugano.

 Foundation of Lugano

 The first written mention of a settlement at Lugano can be found in documents, which are of disputed authenticity, with which the Longobard king Liutprand ceded various assets located in Lugano to the Church of Saint Carpophorus in Como in 724.
 Other documents, dating from 804 and 844 refer to Lake Lugano as Laco Luanasco, and an act of 984 indicates Lugano as a market town.

 During the fighting between Guelphs and Ghibellines and the new disputes between Como and Milan, during the 14th and 15th centuries, Lugano was the scene of clashes between opposing forces.
 After a long rule by the Rusca family, Lugano was freed from the domination of Como, which had been taken over in 1335 from the Visconti.
-At the same time the link between town and the valley strengthened.
+At the same time, the link between the town and the valley strengthened.
 By 1405–06 documents attest to a vallis comunitas Lugani et, a governing body that was independent of Como.
 The new community included the parishes of Lugano, Agno, Riva San Vitale and Capriasca.
 In 1416 the Duke of Milan, Filippo Maria Visconti, conquered the region of Lugano and the Rusca valley and made it a fief.
-A year later, Lugano's freedoms were first documented in a series of statutes modeled on those of Como.
+A year later, Lugano's freedoms were first documented in a series of statutes modelled on those of Como.
 The town was able to secure complete independence.